Los Angeles Jewish Playwriting Contest

 This one-of-a-kind event is a combination of a TED Talk, a play reading and American Idol.
 Each of the three plays is introduced by a video from each playwright, then 20-minute excerpts are read by a group of stellar actors, and then the audience gets to vote on a winner.

-Over 40 Los Angeles Community Readers--actors, directors, community members, theater lovers--have met for several weeks to read, discuss and narrow down the top 7 plays to three finalists.
+Over 50 Los Angeles community readers including actors, directors, community members, and theater lovers, have met for several weeks to read, discuss, and narrow down the 3 finalist plays for the LA Contest: